 8. Other Exemptions:

-Private companies are exempt from complying with certain provisions related to the appointment of key managerial personnel, the constitution of the audit committee, and the nomination and remuneration committee.
+Private companies are allowed certain exemption in sections of appointment, audit and remuneration of key managerial personnel, formation of audit committee and nomination and remuneration committee.

 The information provided in this blog is purely for general informational purposes only.
 While every effort has been made to ensure the accuracy, reliability and completeness of the content presented, we make no representations or warranties of any kind, express or implied, for the same.